This is gonna be a longer and somewhat thourough article so brace yourself !

 –check the oil pickup strainer:

-- if the oil pickup strainer is clean, but you don’t have any solid proof that the injectors or the washers were replaced in the past → then consider removing the injectors to have them at least tested + replace the injector washers and seals, but if you want to be on the safe side then replace all the injectors
+- if the oil pickup strainer is clean, but you don’t have any solid proof that the injectors or the washers were replaced in the past → then consider removing the injectors to have them at least tested + replace the injector washers and seals, but if you want to be on the very safe side then replace all the injectors

 -if you don’t want to spend money then at least pay attention to the faulty injector symptoms